Multi-view Correlation-aware Network Traffic Detection on Flow Hypergraph: Methodology

 In the hypergraph contrastive learning setting, the flow hypergraph will undergo two data augmentation transformations, $T_1$ and $T_2$, to generate two contrastive views $\hat{\mathcal{H}}_{(1)}$ and $\hat{\mathcal{H}}_{(2)}$, respectively.
 These two contrastive views are fed into the hypergraph encoder, generating the corresponding representations of flows and flow groups: $(\hat{\boldsymbol{V}}_{(1)}^{(l)}, \hat{\boldsymbol{E}}_{(1)}^{(l)})$ and $(\hat{\boldsymbol{V}}_{(2)}^{(l)}, \hat{\boldsymbol{E}}_{(2)}^{(l)})$.
 To enable more efficient contrastive optimization, we then use a projection head, consisting of a two-layer Multi-Layer Perceptron (MLP) and an ELU activation function, to further map these two hypergraph representations into a low-dimensional space, yielding projected representations $(\hat{\boldsymbol{V}}_{(1)}, \hat{\boldsymbol{E}}_{(1)})$ and $(\hat{\boldsymbol{V}}_{(2)}, \hat{\boldsymbol{E}}_{(2)})$ for subsequent contrast.

-{The \textbf{flow-flow (node-node) contrast} facilitates the encoder in distinguishing between representations of the same flow across two contrastive views and those of other flows, thereby enhancing its ability to differentiate similarities and differences among flow individuals.
+The \textbf{flow-to-flow (node-to-node) contrast} encourages the model to produce similar representations for the same flow instance under different views, while increasing the representational distance from other flow instances.
+This intra-class similarity assumption significantly enhances the model's ability to represent minority-class samples, thereby alleviating issues related to data imbalance and label scarcity.
 Specifically, for each flow $v_i$, we treat its representation in view 1 as the anchor, its representation in view 2 as the positive sample, and the representations of other flows in view 2 as negative samples.
 The constraint for each flow can be formulated as:

 where $\cos(\cdot)$ is the cosine similarity function, and $\tau_n$ is the temperature parameter.
 In this contrast, we can swap the anchor and the positive sample, treating the representation in view 2 as the anchor, the corresponding representation in view 1 as the positive sample, and the representations of other flows in view 1 as the negative samples, resulting in a symmetric contrast.
-The final complete flow-flow contrastive constraint can be achieved by minimizing the following loss function: }
+The final complete flow-flow contrastive constraint can be achieved by minimizing the following loss function:

-{The \textbf{group-group (hyperedge-hyperedge) contrast} improves the encoder's ability to discriminate similar patterns or differences between flow groups, facilitating the capture of correlations between flows at a macro level.
+The \textbf{group-to-group (hyperedge-to-hyperedge) contrast} optimizes the hypergraph encoder by modeling the similarity among groups of similar flows and the dissimilarity across different flow groups.
+This facilitates the learning of high-order relational patterns at a macro level, reduces the noise introduced by KNN-based hypergraph construction, and further alleviates the challenges posed by imbalanced data and label scarcity.
 Specifically, for each flow group $e_j$, we treat its representation in view 1 as the anchor, its representation in view 2 as the positive sample, and the representations of other flow groups in view 2 as negative samples.
 The constraint for each flow group is formulated as:

 where $\tau_g$ is the temperature parameter.
 Similarly, in this contrast mode, we also adopt a symmetric form.
-The final complete group-to-group contrastive constraint can be achieved by minimizing the following loss function: }
+The final complete group-to-group contrastive constraint can be achieved by minimizing the following loss function:

 The aforementioned dual-contrastive optimizations can effectively improve the encoder's ability to distinguish flow features, enhancing its robustness in noisy network environments, as well as its generalization capability in scenarios with limited labels and imbalanced data.